USA Outdoor Track and Field Championships: History

 The history of the competition starts in 1876, when the New York Athletic Club (NYAC) decided to organize a national championships.
 Having previously held the NYAC Spring and Fall Games.
 The seventh, eight, and ninth edition of the Fall Games became the country's first, second and third national track and field championships.
 The Amateur Championship of America (prior to N.A.A.A.)
 1876 to 1878 were all held in Mott Haven, New York.
 April 22, 1879 N.A.A.A. was formed.
 The National Association of Amateur Athletes of America (N.A.A.A.), began sponsoring the meeting in 1879, and organized the championships up to 1887.
 Past N.A.A.A. presidents were 1879 George W Carr was elected president, 1880 & 1881 & 1882 A. H. Curtis was elected president, 1883 & 1884 & 1885 Gilbert H Badeu elected president, and 1887 Walter Storm was elected.
 At this point, the Amateur Athletic Union (AAU), a more powerful athletic organization, began to hold their own version of the national championships.
 Two national championships were held in 1888, but the NAAA disbanded after this.
 The NAAA Championships 1879 to 1888 were all held in New York.
 Sept 19, 1888 the First AAU Outdoor Championship was held in Detroit, MI.
 Sept 14, 1889 Second Annual AAU T&F Championship competition was held at Travers Island, NY.
 Oct 11, 1890 Third Annual AAU T&F National Championship competition was held at Washington, DC.
 The AAU was the sole organizer of the event for the next ninety years.
 In 1923, the AAU also sponsored the first American Track & Field championships for women.

 As a result of the Sports Act of 1978, the AAU no longer had power over Olympic sports in the United States.
 A spin-off group, The Athletics Congress, held its first national track and field championships in 1980.
 The Athletics Congress was renamed USA Track & Field in 1993, and they have organized the annual championships ever since.

+Beginning in 2025, the USATF Para National Championships have been combined with the USATF Outdoor Championships.